chintanlad10/demo-web-cube/README.md

 The program also supports clicking and dragging to make turns.
 To execute a turn, click on a sticker and drag in the direction you want it to move.
 Clicking and dragging outside of the cube causes cube rotations.

 In addition to turning, hitting the `ENTER` key or the solve button will run the cube solver program, and you can watch as the cube solves itself.
+After solving, the program displays the time taken and number of moves used.

+The `RESET` button or pressing `ESC` will reset the cube to its solved state.

 Below are keystrokes and the moves they correspond to: